jdupak/diploma-thesis/src/00_thesis.md

 This section introduces the concept of borrow checking and traces its development within the Rust programming language.
 It presents the simple lexical approach, followed by an explanation of a more advanced control-flow sensitive analysis and an introduction to the Polonius analysis engine, the latest approach to borrow checking in Rust.
 Since this work utilizes the Polonius engine, it is described in more detail in the following chapter.

 Typical programming language implementations manage memory with dynamic storage duration in one of two ways[^bc1].
 Languages like C employ manual memory management, where programmers explicitly allocate and free memory, a method prone to errors[@nsa].
-In contrast, higher-level languages such as Java and Python use automatic memory management, where runtime garbage collectors handle memory management tasks.
+In contrast, higher-level languages such as Java and Python employ automatic memory management, where runtime garbage collectors handle memory management tasks.

 Addressing the pitfalls of manual memory management, languages like C++ and [Zig](https://ziglang.org/) have introduced tools for more implicit memory deallocation.
 In simple situations, these tools tie memory deallocation to the destruction of objects, utilizing concepts like [RAII](https://en.cppreference.com/w/cpp/language/raii), [smart-pointers](https://en.cppreference.com/w/cpp/memory#Smart_pointers), and [defer statements](https://ziglang.org/documentation/master/#defer).
 Here, the key difference from stack allocation is that the ownership can be dynamically transferred between objects.
 In more complex situations, where multiple objects share memory and deallocation is tied to the last object's destruction, these languages opt-in for runtime solutions like [reference counting](https://en.wikipedia.org/wiki/Reference_counting).